-M&A Diligence: the Court’s “imaginative solution” on an unfair prejudice claim in attributing value to the shares of a business which was balance sheet insolvent upheld
+M&A Diligence: the Court’s “imaginative solution” on an unfair prejudice claim

 In the recent case of Thomas v Dawson EWCA Civ 706, the Court of Appeal held that even though the High Court’s solution to an unfair… Read more